 I send up the drone for an aerial view, which gives a better idea of the landscape: it’s a huge, featureless expanse, with a series of low sand dunes extending into the distance.

 There’s not much wildlife around, other than the social weavers (although it is the middle of the day).
 I spot an ostrich, but despite my best stalking skills I can’t get very close.

-Towards the end of the 7.5km circuit, I spend some more time watching the social weavers building their nests.
+Towards the end of the 7.5km Kalahari Dunes Walk loop, I spend some more time watching the social weavers building their nests.
 I’ve picked one of the largest nest I’ve seen, and patiently watch the tiny birds come and go.

 I’m determined to get a photo of the birds actually in the nest, which I finally manage to do.
 I don’t think I’ll be winning any awards with my photo, but I am pleased that I’ve got a couple of the social weavers peering out from one of the chambers.

 I’m back at the lodge for lunch at 1pm; it’s taken a very leisurely three hours to complete the circuit.